“launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ mobile transactions

 - edge cases

 Knowing the current state and future state helps with repurposing existing screens.

 The workflow helps with implementation and development and consistency with components.

-Scenarios use the paradigm and mental modal McDonald and Chick-fil-a have; using a familiar pattern, the user will adapt more quickly.
+Scenarios use the paradigm and mental modal McDonalds and Chick-fil-a have; using a familiar pattern, the user will adapt more quickly.

 Even though the deadline was tight, we followed a mental model based on other popular apps‘ patterns.